karjok/IMGBB/README.md

 **Attributes**

 * `json`
-All responses from imgbb.com server
+Return all responses from imgbb.com server as json

 * `url`
 Public URL for the image we uploaded